Texas A&M sues Indianapolis Colts for trademark infringement

 In 2006, the university sent a cease and desist letter to the Colts and was assured by the team that it wanted an amicable outcome, and the Colts would not use the 12th Man beyond its stadium.

-Over the next several years, Texas A&M became aware of new uses of the 12th Man mark, and in July 2105, it said the Colts used a “Join the 12th Man” in solicitations for single-game football tickets.
+Over the next several years, Texas A&M became aware of new uses of the 12th Man, and in July 2105, it said the Colts used a “Join the 12th Man” in solicitations for football tickets.
 The team also used the phrase in Colts-branded items sold over the NFL’s Internet shop, the lawsuit said.

 There was no monetary amount for damages mentioned in the lawsuit.